 Typically, when you submit a parallel job to the batch system you have a possibility to specify how many processors per node (ppn) to use.
 If the batch system you are using allows this, then make sure that you request ppn equal to the number of physical cores on each node.
-Note that AMD processors from the Familiy 15h based on the so-called "Bulldozer" cores have one floating-point unit (module) per two physical cores.
-On these Bulldozer architectures and its successors (Piledriver, Steamroller) AMS will probably perform best when you only run on half the physical cores.
-AMS tries to automatically detect the number of floating-point units (half the physical cores), but the user is advised to check this and otherwise set ppn accordingly.
-This is no longer the case for the AMD Zen (Ryzen/Threadripper/Epyc) architecture, but for these processors it is advisable to use the "IntelMPI with OpenBLAS for AMD-Zen" version of AMS2019.
-This version uses OpenBLAS instead of Intel Math Kernel Library (MKL) for better performance, as MKL performs poorly on these AMD Zen processors.
+Note that old AMD processors based on the so-called "Bulldozer" architecture have one floating-point unit (module) per two physical cores.
+On this architecture and its successors (Piledriver, Steamroller) AMS will probably perform best when you only run on half the physical cores.
+When running outside of a batch system AMS tries to detect the optimal number of processes to start automatically, but when running under a batch system it's the user's responsibility set the ppn to an appropriate value.
+This is no longer a problem with the AMD Zen (Ryzen/Threadripper/Epyc) architecture.
+However, for these processors it is advisable to use the "IntelMPI optimized for AMD-Zen" version of AMS2021.
+This version forces the Intel Math Kernel Library (MKL) to run in AVX2 mode for the best performance, because otherwise the auto-detection mechanism in MKL switches it to the slowest code-path for non-Intel processors.

 It is also possible that your batch system does not allow you to specify ppn but instead it always assumes that there only one processor per node.
-In this case, you will need to edit the \$ADFBIN/start file and add some commands for processing the hostfile.
+In this case, you will need to edit the \$AMSBIN/start file and add some commands for processing the hostfile.